 1. Remember when…?
 Help your child recall the situation.

 2. What were you feeling?
-Validate, or let them know you understand their feelings.
+Explore feelings related to the behavior you saw.
+Make sure to validate, or let them know you understand their feelings.

-4. Was that the best way to express that feeling?
-(Help them self-evaluate).
+5. Was that the best way to handle the situation?

-6. Re-play the situation.
-Have your child practice role-playing with you how to respond to the situation with words and good decisions.
+7. Re-play the situation.
+Have your child practice role-playing with you how to respond to the situation with words and good choices.

-7. What will you do next time?
-Have the child plan for the emotional/behavioral choices they will make next time they are in this kind of situation.
+8. What will you do next time you’re in the same kind of situation?
+Have the child plan to use some of the new strategies you’ve discussed the next time they are in this kind of situation.

 For much more information on The Review, see Chapter 7 in Noah’s book, Better Behavior: Helping Kids Create Change and Improve Relationships.